Nirmal Kumar Dhara

 Nirmal Kumar Dhara is an Indian politician from Bharatiya Janata Party.
 In May 2021, he was elected as a member of the West Bengal Legislative Assembly from Indas (constituency).
 He defeated Runu Mete of All India Trinamool Congress by 7,220 votes in 2021 West Bengal Assembly election.

+Nirmal Kumar Dhara is the poorest MLA in India, with no bank account, personal insurance, property or any other form of non-movable assets.
+His total assets are worth only Rs.
+1700.